 $\bullet$ Small deformations of such theories do not change these conclusions since we can expand in the deformation parameters.

-\subsec{Consequences for models of light sparticles at the LHC: UV aspects} The basic idea for making contact with phenomenology proceeds along the lines of \CsakiFH.
+\subsec{Consequences for models of light sparticles: UV aspects} The basic idea for making contact with phenomenology proceeds along the lines of \CsakiFH.
 We imagine that we want to produce light emergent states of phenomenological interest.
-The \lq\lq ancestors" of these states receive UV soft masses that should be written in terms of the $U_{\rm vis}^{UV}$ multiplet (in order for the emergent masses to be suppressed in the IR) of some strongly-coupled RG flow.
+The \lq\lq ancestors" of these states receive UV soft masses that should be written in terms of the $U_{\rm vis}^{UV}$ multiplet (in order for the emergent masses to be suppressed in the IR) of some strongly coupled RG flow (let us emphasize again that we will assume that the transition scale from the UV to the IR dynamics is sufficiently low so that perturbative corrections from SSM fields will not destabilize any hierarchy we obtain from the strongly coupled flow).
 The remaining matter fields receive comparable UV soft masses but are singlets under the strong dynamics.

-The above discussion suggests that in order to engineer a natural, UV-insensitive, model of emergent SUSY, we would like to consider theories in which we are forbidden from adding UV soft terms proportional to RG-conserved currents (related comments have been made by many other authors including, but not limited to, those in \NelsonMQ, \SundrumGV, and \AzatovPS) and in which, for calculability, we limit the number of UV SCFT symmetries that we break along the RG flow.
+The above discussion suggests that in order to engineer a natural, UV-insensitive, model of emergent SUSY, we would like to consider theories in which we are forbidden from adding UV soft terms proportional to unbroken currents (related comments have been made by many other authors including, but not limited to, those in \NelsonMQ, \SundrumGV, and \AzatovPS) and in which, for calculability, we limit the number of UV SCFT symmetries that we break along the RG flow.
 Clearly, we would also like to consider theories in which $U_{\rm vis}^{IR}=0$.